A Holiday To-Do List with a Twist

 4. Volunteer for a good cause

 As you celebrate good fortune and get ready to welcome a new year filled with hope, be a friend to someone in need.
-The best present you can give is that of your time, so volunteer and be an active part of the community.
-Visit an old-age home, orphanage, or a soup kitchen and be the reason for someone’s happiness this holiday season.
+The best present you can give is your time, so volunteer and be an active part of the community.
+Visit a nursing home, orphanage, or a soup kitchen and be the reason for someone’s happiness this holiday season.

 5. Write a letter to Santa and find out if you’re on the nice list